Today I'm talking about getting clear on the "WHO" and the "WHAT" of your freelance rendering business.

 While building your portfolio of work, it’s important to get clear on what you will be offering.
 Here are some possibilities:

 - Building Permit Plans

 - Panoramic Renderings

 What format will the client receive this file in?

 JPEG, PNG, DWG, PDF, etc.

-My best advice for is to get out a pen and paper and record the target audience that you will start your business with (it can change later!) and what you will be offering.
-Don't try to be everything to everyone, choose a few from the list above that you enjoy creating.
+My advice is to get out a pen and paper and record the target audience you will start your business with (it can change later!) and what you will offer.
+Don't try to be everything to everyone; choose a few from the list above that you enjoy creating.